wgolab/WatCA/realtime/README.md

 Step 3: Obtain list of host IPs

-- Place the public IPs in servers_ec2, one per line.
+- Place the public IPs in `servers_ec2`, one per line.
-- Place public/private IP pairs in servers_ec2_public_private, one pair per line, elements of a pair separated by a space.
+- Place public/private IP pairs in `servers_ec2_public_private`, one pair per line, elements of a pair separated by a space.

 Step 4: Storage system setup

-- Run the setup_ubuntu_cluster.sh script.
+- Run the `setup_ubuntu_cluster.sh` script.
-- Alternatively, at each host clone the git repository and then execute setup_ubuntu.sh to download and install Cassandra.
+- Alternatively, at each host clone the git repository and then execute `setup_ubuntu.sh` to download and install Cassandra.
 - Most of the installation is non-interactive, but be prepared to accept the Oracle Java license agreement at each host.
 - Double-check that Cassandra got installed.
-Update the CVER variable in setup_ubuntu.sh if you get an HTTP 404 response when downloading Cassandra.
+Update the `CVER` variable in `setup_ubuntu.sh` if you get an HTTP 404 response when downloading Cassandra.

 Step 5: Configure tool

-- Edit settings.sh.
+- Edit `settings.sh`.
 - Override the first two settings, try to use defaults for the others.

 Step 6: Launch tool

-- Run run_watca.sh, and wait a few seconds for the tool to initialize before opening a browser to connect to the web interface.
+- Run `run_watca.sh`, and wait a few seconds for the tool to initialize before opening a browser to connect to the web interface.
 - By default, the web interface binds to port 12346.